firstruner/Framework_PHP_PartialsClass/README.md

     {
     }

-## Features
+## 🎇 Features
-"final" and "abstract" are present in the next version : 1.2 !
+💫 "final" and "abstract" are present in release version : 1.2 !
+💫 next version v2.0 support partial interfaces, enumerations and traits (lol)